 1. Cast Iron

-- Victoria cast iron cookware has grills, griddles, and even a tortilla press, included in the range.
+- Victoria Seasoned cast iron has grills, griddles, and even a tortilla press in the range.

-- Lodge Logic is preseasoned cast iron so they are ready to use right out of the box.
+- Lodge Logic is a preseasoned cast iron range, ready to use right out of the box.

 - Pyrolux Pyrocast has cast iron skillets with matching maplewood trays for serving.